Photo Shows Mature Plant

 The roots of the Bald Cypress are horizontal and grow just below the surface.
 For this reason, it grows upward from the ground or standing water.
 Its famous swampy appearance is noted throughout southeastern states, and its roots help anchor the tree sturdily.

 You Don't Look Like A Day Over 100

 The Bald Cypress tree can grow up to 30 feet tall with a width of 35 feet.

 There has been an older Bald Cypress that grew up to 100 feet.
 It grows strong and slowly in most locations at a rate of 24 to 36 inches a year.
 As a result, it can live for more than 600 years.

 The oldest Bald Cypress tree was in the state of Florida.
-It was nicknamed “the Senator.”
-Its estimated age was at 3500 years, and it is the 5th largest tree worldwide.
+It was nicknamed "the Senator."
+Its estimated age was at 3500 years, and it is the 5th most giant tree worldwide.
 Unfortunately, the Senator was destroyed by a fire in 2012.

 Bald Cypress Environmental Benefits

 The Bald Cypress gets its name because it sheds its leaves earlier than other conifers.
 In appearance, this tree species (Taxodium distichum) is very majestic and brings curb appeal value to any property.

 As a conservationist, the Bald Cypress is a valuable plant life for watery environments.
 For example, its seeds feed wild turkeys, ducks, water birds, and squirrels.
 Amphibians like frogs, salamanders, toads use the Bald Cypress to breed, as do catfish.
 Birds of all types nest in their treetops.